theparanoids/spicy-noise/README.md

     make zeek-plugin
     make install

 This will build the [Zeek plugin](https://docs.zeek.org/projects/spicy/en/latest/zeek.html?highlight=plugin#installation) found at <spicy_source_dir>/zeek/plugin/Zeek_Spicy.tgz.
-Move teh Zeek_Spicy.tgz archive to your monitoring platform.
+Move the Zeek_Spicy.tgz archive to your monitoring platform.
 Extract contents of the archive to <zeek_install_dir>/lib/zeek/plugins/Zeek_Spicy.

 Zeek must be built with Zeek support as defined in the documentation.

 ## Deploy Spicy Noise

 Following the instructions above will install all of the requirements to deploy Spicy WireGuard parser.
-Copy the contents of zeek directory from the repository and the spicy-noise.hlto file just created to <zeek_install_dir>/share/zeek/site/spicy-noise.
+Copy the contents of the zeek directory from the repository and the spicy-noise.hlto file just created to <zeek_install_dir>/share/zeek/site/spicy-noise.
 Load the spicy-noise directory by adding the following line to your local.zeek file.

     @load spicy-noise